FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 See the [measurement equation for Model 1002](https://github.com/FRBNY-DSGE/DSGE.jl/blob/main/src/model/representative/m1002/measurement.jl) for an example of how these functions are used.

+TODO: document memo construction and note that typically, only the k_periods_ahead_expectations is faster

 For details on how we implement a state space system with time-varying information sets, see [The `TimeVaryingInformationSetSystem` Type](@ref tvistype).
 For guidance on how to use this type,